-Element of the Plan Potential Impact European sites potentially affected including Mitigation including 4 Chapter 14; Landscape, Recreation and Amenity Including the development of recreational areas and amenities Habitat loss Disturbance to key species Habitat/species fragmentation Changes to key indicators of environmental quality All those European sites listed in Table 3.1 above The following policies/objectives/aims from the Proposed Draft Plan will mitigate against those provisions within Chapter 14 that may potentially lead to adverse impacts on European sites: Chapter 13 Natural Heritage and Green Infrastructure Aim.
-Chapter 13 Policies: NH 3, NH 4, NH 5, NH 6, NH 7, NH 8, NH 9, NH 10, NH 11, NH 12, GI 5, GI 17, GI 27.
+Element of the Plan Potential Impact European sites potentially affected including Mitigation including 3 Chapter 17 and 18; Villages, small towns and environs plans Habitat loss Disturbance to key species Habitat/species fragmentation Changes to key indicators of environmental quality River Barrow and River Nore cSAC (Athy, Monasterevin, Maganey/ Levitstown, Ballyroe and Castledermot) Pollardstown Fen (Newbridge, Milltown and Kildare) Rye Water Valley/Carton cSAC (Maynooth, Leixlip/ Collinstown) Ballynafagh Bog cSAC (Prosperous) Mouds Bog cSAC (Clongorey/ Blacktrench, Milltown and Newbridge) The following policies/objectives/aims from the Plan will mitigate against those provisions within Chapters 17 and 18 that may potentially lead to adverse impacts on European sites: Chapter 13 Natural Heritage and Green Infrastructure Aim.
+Chapter 13 Policies: NH 3, NH 4, NH 5, NH 6, NH 7, NH 8, NH 9, NH 10, NH 11, NH 12, GI 5, GI 17, GI 18, GI 25, GI 27.
 Chapter 13 Objectives: NHO 6, NHO 9.
-Chapter 7 Policies: WS 13 Chapter 14 Policies: WC 4, PF 2.
-Chapter 17 and 18; Villages, small towns and environs plans Including land use zoning of various settlements Habitat loss Disturbance to key species Habitat/species fragmentation Changes to key indicators of environmental quality River Barrow and River Nore cSAC (Athy, Monasterevin, Maganey/ Levitstown, Ballyroe and Castledermot) Pollardstown Fen (Newbridge,Milltown and Kildare) Rye Water Valley/Carton cSAC (Maynooth, Leixlip/ Collinstown) Ballynafagh Bog cSAC (Prosperous) Mouds Bog cSAC (Clongorey/ Blacktrench, Milltown and Newbridge) The following policies/objectives/aims from the Proposed Draft Plan will mitigate against those provisions within Chapters 17 and 18 that may potentially lead to adverse impacts on European sites: Chapter 13 Natural Heritage and Green Infrastructure Aim.
-Chapter 13 Policies: NH 3, NH 4, NH 5, NH 6, NH 7, NH 8, NH 9, NH 10, NH 11, NH 12, GI 5, GI 17, G1 27.
-Chapter 13 Objectives: NHO 6, NHO 9.
-Chapter 7 Policies: WS 13 In addition: The Athy Town Development Plan has been subject to its own SEA and AA process and mitigation measures have been integrated in order to help to ensure that the Plan does not affect Natura 2000 sites The Monasterevin Local Area Plan is subject to its own SEA and AA process which are required to help to ensure that the Plan does not affect Natura 2000 sites The Newbridge Local Area Plan has been subject to its own SEA and AA process and mitigation measures have been integrated in order to help to ensure that the Plan does not affect Natura 2000 sites The Maynooth Local Area Plan has been subject to its own SEA and AA process and mitigation measures have been integrated in order to help to ensure that the Plan does not affect Natura 2000 sites The Maynooth Local Area Plan has been subject to its own SEA and AA process and mitigation measures have been integrated in order to help to ensure that the Plan does not affect Natura 2000 sites The Leixlip/Collinstown Local Area Plan is subject to its own SEA and AA process which are required to help to ensure that the Plan does not affect Natura 2000 sites Castledermot plan: Objective CD 26: To conserve and protect riparian (beside rivers) corridors.
-New development will not be permitted within the SAC boundary or a minimum of 10m from either
+Chapter 7 Policies: WS 13 In addition: • The Athy Town Development Plan has been subject to its own SEA and AA process and mitigation measures have been integrated in order to help to ensure that the Plan does not affect European Sites • The Monasterevin Local Area Plan has been subject to its own SEA and AA process which were required to help to ensure that the Plan does not affect European Sites • The Newbridge Local Area Plan has been subject to its own SEA and AA process and mitigation measures have been integrated in order to help to ensure that the Plan does not affect European Sites The Maynoth Local Area Plan has been subject to its own SEA and AA process and mitigation measures have been integrated in order to help to ensure that the Plan does not affect European Sites The Maynoth Local Area Plan has been subject to its own SEA and AA process and mitigation measures have been integrated in order to help to ensure that the Plan does not affect European Sites The Leixlip/Collinstown Local Area Plan is subject to its own SEA and AA process which are required to help to ensure that the Plan does not affect European Sites Castledermot plan: • Objective CD 26: To conserve and protect riparian (beside rivers) corridors.
+New development will not be permitted within the SAC boundary or a minimum of 10m from either side of the River Lerr, which is designated under the River Barrow and River Nore SAC) will be subject to an Appropriate Assessment under the Habitats Directive in consultation with the National Parks and Wildlife Service (NPWS).
+Policies applicable to designated sites and species are contained in chapter